aston89/HDR-to-SDR-Perceptual-remapper-shader-for-PotPlayer/README.md

 Before using this shader :
 > open settings in potplayer and go into video, then inside pixel-shader tab deselect the two checkboxes correlated to STMPE functions to avoid multiple useless and destructive remapping.

+### 7  Usage in other players like MPC and forks
+If you want to use this shader in other players like MPC, kmplayer, mpc mods or forks like mpc-hc, check in their pixel shader folders wich extensions are they using, for mpc you have to swap the .txt extension in .hlsl and it should work.

 ---